 For this problem, a workbook is available to download where you can practice these methods.

-- How to Calculate Number of Months Between Two Dates in Excel
+- Calculate Time Difference Between Two Dates in Minutes in Excel